hectorcorrea/webdev-nutshell/tutorial.md

 ## Server-side code with Ruby

 The goal of this workshop is to show you how to build a web application using Ruby.
-To do this we are going to install two additional Ruby tools, or `gems` as they are known in the Ruby parlance:
+To do this we are going to install three additional Ruby tools, or `gems` as they are known in the Ruby parlance:

 * [Sinatra](https://sinatrarb.com/) - a library for creating web applications in Ruby
 * [WEBrick](https://github.com/ruby/webrick) - a library that handles the HTTP plumbing